On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Consistency of intermediate energies within the Riemann fan

 and define

 as fluid energy for convenience.
-Correspondingly, we may also split the total energy flux into
+Correspondingly, we may also \textit{formally} split the total energy flux into

 which are respectively the internal energy flux, kinetic energy flux, and magnetic energy flux.
 Similar to defining the fluid energy term, we may also define fluid energy flux $F^{\text{f}}=F^{\text{e}}+F^{\text{v}}$.
-Then, in the next subsections, numerical solutions will be designed correspondingly.
+Then, in the next subsections, numerical solutions will be designed accordingly.

-In theory, when discussing the fluid and magnetic energy flux separately, the two non-conservative terms in Eq.~(\ref{eq:cancelled}) should be added to the fluid and magnetic energy equations.
-Below, we \textit{assume} that the numerical approximations of $\pm\mathbf{V}\cdot\left(\mathbf{J}\times\mathbf{B}\right)$ are equivalent and can cancel each other, as their analytical counterparts, and only then they can be omitted.
-Similarly, the approximations of the exchange terms between the internal energy and kinetic energy ($\pm p\nabla\cdot\mathbf{V}$, or $\pm\mathbf{V}\cdot\nabla p$ if $pV_{\parallel}$ is moved from $F^{\text{v}}$ to $F^{\text{e}}$) would be assumed to be equivalent if we further split the fluid energy flux to internal energy flux and kinetic energy flux, but we should note that they are typically orders of magnitude smaller than magnetic energy flux in, for example, global coronal modelling \cite{Brchnelova2023b}.
+If the fluid or the magnetic energy flux is solved separately, one of the two non-conservative terms in Eq.~(\ref{eq:cancelled}) should be added into the corresponding energy conservation equation. {However, we do not actually separate the numerical fluxes; we simply use a formal splitting to facilitate the design of the numerical solutions later.
+Eventually, we calculate the total energy flux in $\mathbf{F}^{\text{l,r}}$ in Eq.~(\ref{eq:HLLC}) or (\ref{eq:HLLD}).} We assume that the (hypothetical) numerical approximations of $\pm\mathbf{V}\cdot\left(\mathbf{J}\times\mathbf{B}\right)$ are equivalent, as their analytical counterparts.
+Thus they can be {formally cancelled in the total energy flux function.
+Correspondingly, omitting the non-conservative terms in the split flux functions does not change the total energy flux function.} Similarly, the (hypothetical) approximations of the exchange terms between the internal energy and kinetic energy ($\pm\mathbf{V}\cdot\nabla p$, or $\pm p\nabla\cdot\mathbf{V}$ if $pV_{\parallel}$ is moved from $F^{\text{e}}$ to $F^{\text{v}}$) would be assumed to be equivalent and then cancelled if we split the fluid energy flux to internal energy flux and kinetic energy flux, but note that they are typically orders of magnitude smaller than magnetic energy flux in, for example, global coronal modelling \cite{Brchnelova2023b}.